MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 ---
 ms.assetid: 77d0924b-4be1-4e41-93f5-6097aed8fcea
-title: Set up an SDN RAS gateway in the VMM fabric
+title: Set up an SDN RAS Gateway in the VMM Fabric
 description: This article describes how to Set up an SDN RAS gateway in the VMM fabric
 author: PriskeyJeronika-MS
 ms.author: v-gjeronika